justkeepmovingforward/Capstone-Bellabeat-Case-Study/README.md

 7. Help reduce long sitting time
 	* Use reminders to nudge users to move when they’ve been inactive for too long — just short walks or stretches.
 We can even link this to the visual avatar so they see the effect right away.
-  File "/tmp/ipykernel_14/3436001173.py", line 26
-    Focus on one of Bellabeat’s products and analyze usage data from smart devices to understand how users are currently engaging with health and wellness technology.
-Based on these insights, provide high-level recommendations to help inform Bellabeat’s marketing strategy.
-                             ^
-SyntaxError: invalid character '’' (U+2019)